Valuing Human Capital and Integrating It into Portfolio Optimization

 – She works for a stable firm (large non-cyclical company) with net salary of €25,000 per year.

 Both are about 35 and plan to work until 65 (30-year horizon).
 They hold €200,000 of investable financial wealth, currently 50% bonds and 50% equities (a balanced starting allocation).
-Risk appetite: moderate (assume a coefficient $A$
+Risk appetite: moderate (assume a coefficient such that, absent labour income, a 50/50 mix would be considered adequate).

-- Present value of human capital (H): Treat both incomes as fairly safe—the public job is virtually guaranteed (no employer default risk), the private job is stable with low layoff probability.
+- Present value of human capital (H): Treat both incomes as fairly safe—the public job is virtually guaranteed, the private job is stable with low layoff probability.
 Use a 2% real discount rate.
 Current combined income is €55,000 per year.
-For simplicity assume that, net of inflation, it stays constant (nominal raises ≈ inflation).
-The PV of 30 years of €55k discounted at 2% is the annuity formula:
+Assuming constant real income, the annuity PV is:

 Example 2: Entrepreneur with volatile income and high potential